V.02.Res.07 Kaiwhakamana visits

 Kaiwhakamana

-- Kaiwhakamana (kaumātua who have access to prisons to enable the wellness and well-being of their people) are specified visitors, and include kaumātua, kuia, tohunga, spiritual leaders and others, as approved through the National System.
+- Kaiwhakamana (kaumātua who have access to prisons to enable the wellness and well-being of their people) are specified visitors, and include kaumātua, kuia, tohunga, spiritual leaders and others, as approved.

 - Kaiwhakamana are not employees of Department.